Rice vs. North Texas College Football Odds, Plays and Insights - NewsBreak

 North Texas Stats and Trends

-- In North Texas' seven games this year, it has three wins against the spread.
+- North Texas has played seven games, with three wins against the spread.

-- This year, the Mean Green have an against-the-spread record of 3-3 in their six games as an underdog of 2.5 points or more.
+- This season, the Mean Green have an against-the-spread record of 3-3 in their six games as an underdog of 2.5 points or more.

-- North Texas' games this year have gone over the total in two out of six opportunities (33.3%).
+- North Texas' games this season have hit the over two times in six opportunities (33.3%).

-- North Texas is 2-1 against the spread and 1-3 overall when the team totals over 439 yards.
+- In games that North Texas totals more than 439 yards, the team is 2-1 against the spread and 1-3 overall.

-- The Mean Green have turned the ball over four more times (13 total) than the Owls have forced a turnover (9) this season.
+- This season the Mean Green have turned the ball over 13 times, four more than the Owls' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.